lkodinsson/MARS/Basic/PHB.md

 When making an attack, first roll your appropriate combat skill against your target's deflection.
 A result of a graze or better is considered a hit.

 On a hit, you then roll your weapon's damage.
 Both grazing hits and successful hits are reduced by the target's damage reduction.
 Damage from grazing hits are then further reduced by half.
+The minimum amount of damage that is dealt by a hit is 1 damage.
 Critical hits both ignore damage reduction and deal bonus damage as specified by the weapon used.
-The minimum amount of damage that is dealt by a hit is 1 damage.

 Additional attacks made during the same turn get a -4 penalty to hit for each attack you made before it in the same turn.
-This penalty applies to all forms of attack actions.
+This penalty applies to all forms of attack actions except reactions (such as by a readied action).
 This is known as the *multiple attack penalty*.
-Attacks made as a reaction are exempt from this penalty (such as by a readied action).

 Attacks made against enemies who cannot see you, or who are surrounded on two opposite sides, are made with advantage.
 These are known as *sneak attacks* and *flanking attacks* respectively.
 You do not need to be contributing to a flank to make a flanking attack.
 If you make an attack that is both a sneak attack and a flanking attack it will provide you double advantage on that attack roll.